Updated April 28, 2022

 Businesses have different digital marketing goals based on their size.

-Businesses with more than 5,000 employees are more likely to use digital marketing to stand out from competitors (21%).
+Businesses with more than 5,000 employees were more likely to use digital marketing to stand out from competitors (21%) in 2018.

-By comparison, businesses with fewer than 5,000 employees are more likely to use digital marketing to improve brand awareness (21%).
+By comparison, businesses with fewer than 5,000 employees were more likely to use digital marketing to improve brand awareness (21%).

 Large Businesses Use Digital Marketing to Stand Out From the Competition